 The recoverable amount of goodwill has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
-The determined growth rate is 3% and 2% in 2023 and 2022, respectively.
+The determined growth rate is 4% and 3% in 2024 and 2023, respectively.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 8.6% and 11% in 2023 and 2022, respectively.
+The discount rates applied to after tax cash flow projections is 8.4% and 8.6% in 2024 and 2023, respectively.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
-As a result of decline in operations resulting in lower sales forecast compared with previous years, the Group recognized impairment loss amounting to P100,000 in 2015.
-Due to improvements in the operations of EPSBPI starting 2016 and the growth in volume requirements of GSMI, no additional impairment loss was recognized.